mivano/azure-cost-cli/README.md

 azure-cost accumulatedCost -o json > filename.json
 ```

+Save this result, store it in source control etc and create a new snapshot at a later time.

-When you have a source file and a target file, you can use the diff command to show the difference between the two.
+When you have both a source file and a target file, you can use the diff command to show the difference between the two.

 ```bash
 azure-cost diff --compare-to new.json --compare-from old.json